Linus41/FinalClassRepo/18-React/02-Homework/README.md

-# Unit 19 React Homework: Employee Directory
+# Unit 19 React Homework: Budget Tracker

 ## Overview

-For this assignment, you'll create a employee directory with React.
+For this assignment, you'll create a budget tracker with React.
 This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.

 ## User Story

-* As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.
+* As a user, I want to be able to view all my expenses so that I have access to them and can see the total of my entered expenses.

 ## Business Context